anuragpatil94/AllAboutAngular/README.md

 They are like attributes to the HTML tag.
 They work as a attribute to HTML tag, hence we cannot destroy the whole view. _Affects the element they are added to_.

+1. ngStyle
+2. ngClass

 #### Structure Directives

 They are same as attribute directives but also change the structure of DOM aound this element.
 Using ngIf the whole view can be removed. _Affects the view container_.

+1.  \*ngFor
+2.  \*ngIf

+> We cannot have more than 1 structural directives in an element.

 ## Applications Built